Unit 19: Vocabulary

 PHB (pointy haired boss)

-a derogatory reference to a stereotypical IT manager who chooses their technology platforms based on the latest TV commercial and have no knowledge at all of what their employees actually do
+A derogatory reference to a stereotypical IT manager who chooses their technology platforms based on the latest TV commercial and has no practical knowledge at all of what their employees actually do.

 UK